tysbrown/tableflight/README.md

 ### Start the development servers

-1. Fill in the environment variables in /server and /ui.
-Remove `.template` from the filenames.
+1. Fill in the environment variables in the root directory .env file.
+Remove `.template` from the filename.
 2. From the root directory, run `npm i` to install dependencies for both /server and /ui.
 3. From the root directory, run `npm run dev` to start the development servers.
  - UI: http://localhost:5173